ESCOMP/CTSM/doc/source/tech_note/Surface_Albedos/CLM50_Tech_Note_Surface_Albedos.rst

 as well as the underlying soil or ground.
 With a thin snowpack, penetrating solar radiation to the underlying soil can be quite large and heat cannot be released from the soil to the atmosphere in this situation.
-Thus, solar radiation penetration is limited to snowpacks with total snow depth greater than or equal to 0.1 m (:math:`z_{sno} \ge 0.1`) to prevent unrealistic soil warming within a single timestep.
+Thus, if the snowpack has total snow depth less than 0.1 m (:math:`z_{sno} < 0.1`) and there are no explicit snow layers, the solar radiation is absorbed by the top soil layer.
+If there is a single snow layer, the solar radiation is absorbed in that layer.
+If there is more than a single snow layer, 75% of the solar radiation is absorbed in the top snow layer, and 25% is absorbed in the next lowest snow layer.
+This prevents unrealistic soil warming within a single timestep.

 The radiative transfer calculation is performed twice for each column containing a mass of snow greater than
 :math:`1 \times 10^{-30}` kg\ m\ :sup:`-2` (excluding lake and urban columns); once each for direct-beam and diffuse incident flux.
 Absorption in each layer :math:`i` of pure snow is initially recorded as absorbed flux per unit incident flux on the ground (:math:`S_{sno,\, i}` ), as albedos must be calculated for the next timestep with unknown incident flux.
 The snow